 The Intelligence Quotient

-IQ is genetic, mostly.
-It can't really be tested until a child is old enough to be
+can't be tested until a child is old enough to be

 tested.
 If you teach your child basic reading and writing as soon as they

 score.
-I am not saying their natural IQ has increased, but when your child
+I am not saying their IQ has increased, but

 school these days knowing very little (abc123), worse, some can hardly speak because their